0ql/tobiasvonmassow.de/src/pages/Posts/Create_Blog_with_Sveltekit.md

 updatedDate: "7 Jul 2022"
 ---

-# This is Outdated information
+> ⚠️ This information is out of date

 ### Set up the project